0xblackbird/cth/README.md

 - [ ] Add hash detection
 - [ ] Add more hashtypes to crack
 - [ ] Cracking multiple hashes at the same time
+- [ ] Using GPU for cracking hashes
+- [ ] Using CPU to crack hashes

 # Installation
 **`$ git clone https://github.com/be1807v/cth.git cth`**